burrielrush/READMEgenerator/README.md

   - [Contact Information](#contact-information)

     ## Description
-    To streamline the process of creating a README for projects, this app will generate a professional README straight to your files.
+    To streamline the process of creating a README for projects, this app will generate a professioinal README straight to your files.

     ## License
     MIT